Skip to main content

 The Organizational Benefits of Self-Disclosure

-When you reveal your condition at work, you’re not only invoking the legal protections you drive and enhancing your access to the accommodations you may need, but you are also improving the overall culture of your workplace.
+When you reveal your condition at work, you're not only invoking legal protections and improving your access to the accommodations you may need, you're also improving the overall culture of your workplace.

 For all the potential benefits of self-disclosure when you have an invisible disability, there are potential downsides.
 Not all company cultures are created equal, after all.
 Toxic work environments do exist, even in the most sophisticated and technologically advanced companies.
 If your company is one in which a “villainous culture” prevails, then disclosure is probably not going to be in your best interests.